DanielOaks/howto/networking/secure-connections.md

 Generally, secure connections should be:

-- **Authenticated**: Both machines should be sure that they're talking to the right person.
+- **Authenticated**: One or both machines should be sure that they're talking to the right person.
 - **Confidential**: The only machines that can read the data should be the machines at either end.
 - **Unmodified**: The data should not be able to be modified or replaced in the middle of the connection (also called 'data integrity').